yuky2020/CSaP-Project/README.md

 Possibility to send long audio without death times ;

-No TIme limit for audio rec has still reconized ;
+No Time limit for audio rec has still reconized ;

 Huge use of semaphore and parent-child processes(use POSIX semaphore insted of system five one)..

-The project is highly scalable(you can add how much VDR you want ), but can still improve(es.
+The project is highly scalable(you can add how much VDRs you want ), but can still improve(es.
 Decentralized Mdss that can comunicate each other  )